FenixEdu/fenix-webapp-archetype/README.md

 The generated application will not use a Configuration file, instead relying on defaults.
 To create a configuration file, run `mvn bennu:generate-configuration`.

-First, you need to bootstrap the application.
-Run `mvn clean package -Pinstall` (If this fails with an OutOfMemoryError, tune your MAVEN_OPTS environment variable).
+Start up your application: either deploy the war file in `target/`, or run `mvn tomcat7:run`.

-You now have a fully working Fenix installation!
-Either deploy the war file in `target/`, or run `mvn tomcat7:run` to start your application.
+The first time you open your application, you will be guided through the installation process, which will ask you for all the necessary configuration.